Drink Up! The Stories Behind 11 Regional Soft Drinks

 6. Belfast Sparkling Cider

-According to a 2006 article in the San Jose Mercury News, DBI Beverage Inc. distributes Belfast to almost every large Chinese restaurant in San Francisco and to retailers throughout the city's Chinatown.
+According to a 2006 article in the San Jose Mercury News, Belfast is distributed to almost every large Chinese restaurant in San Francisco and to retailers throughout the city's Chinatown.
 Belfast is especially popular in the month of the Chinese New Year.

 Kentucky-based soft drink bottler G.L.
 Wainscott developed the formula for his ginger-flavored Ale-8-One in the early 1920s after experimenting with different recipes while traveling in Northern Europe.
 The beverage's interesting logo is a pun on the winning entry in Wainscott's name-the-product contest, "A Late One."
 The drink has been bottled in Winchester, Ky., since 1926 and distribution remains limited outside of the Bluegrass State.
 The Ale-8-One Bottling Co. introduced Diet Ale 8 in 2003.
 Since then, the company, which remains family-owned and operated, has introduced Ale-8-One salsa, BBQ sauce, and apple butter.